LevelUp-Journey/Microservice-Challenges/CORE_USER_STORIES.md

 These 5 user stories represent the **critical path** of the platform:

-1. **Epic 1.4: Publish Challenge** → Makes content available to students
+1. **Epic 1.4: Publish Draft Challenge to Make it Available for Students** → Makes content available to students
-2. **Epic 2.1: Start Challenge** → Initiates the learning process
+2. **Epic 2.1: Start Working on Published Challenge and Create Initial Solution** → Initiates the learning process
-3. **Epic 2.3: Submit Solution** → Core business transaction (evaluation request)
+3. **Epic 2.3: Submit Solution Code for Automated Testing and Evaluation** → Core business transaction (evaluation request)
-4. **Epic 3.1: Execute Code** → Technical validation of solutions
+4. **Epic 3.1: Execute Student Code via gRPC Communication with External CodeRunner Service** → Technical validation of solutions
-5. **Epic 3.2: Generate Report** → Provides feedback and closes the learning cycle
+5. **Epic 3.2: Generate Detailed Execution Report with Performance Metrics and Test Results** → Provides feedback and closes the learning cycle

 **Total Story Points**: 34
 **Business Impact**: High - These stories enable the complete challenge-solution-evaluation cycle</content>